The Short Story

 Robin Campbell’s folk beginnings were formed with the Glasgow duo ‘Lomond Folk’ in 1967.
 Following the death of singing partner Donald Brown in 1977, Robin continued a solo career in Scotland and since the mid 80’s in England.
 Most recently, with folk duo ‘Celtic Krystal’.
-For life’s full drama, please read on………
+For life’s full drama, please read on.

 Robin was born and lived in the west end of Glasgow, on Dumbarton Road, just a few hundred yards from the Clydeside shipyards, found kicking around the lanes and tenement closes, riding his bike in the tram lines, delivering papers and milk – the usual sort of stuff!
 Robin attended Jordanhill College School.
 It was in Primary 2 that he played his first piano recital to the rest of the primary department.
-Not a particularly memorable performance of ‘Old MacDonald Had a Farm’, plus the soft and sustaining pedals were well out of reach, but the classes applauded, he had ‘gotten the buzz’.
+Not a particularly memorable performance of ‘Old MacDonald had a farm’, plus the soft and sustaining pedals were well out of reach, but the classes applauded, he had ‘gotten the buzz’.

 1968 brought a new direction in music for Robin.
 It was the start of ‘Lomond Folk’.
 Robin teamed up with Donald Brown, a fellow singer, and the duo soon established their name on the Scottish folk scene.
 For many years they ran the Black Bull Folk Club in Milngavie and by 1971 had released their first album ‘Parcel o’ Rogues’.
 This was the start of gigging, touring and sharing the stage with many ‘famous folkies’.
 The ‘Lomond Folk’ years were unique with concerts, folk clubs, show boat cruises, television appearances and radio.
 In 1972 Decca released the album ‘Flower of Scotland’.In 1974 Lismor released ‘Blended Scotch’.With the emergence of commercial radio, they were regularly featured, and often shared the ‘wee sma’ oors’ on New Year’s Day with Radio Clyde’s Colin MacDonald.
-In 1976 Robin opened a retail shop, ‘Strings & Things’ in Crow Road, in the west end of Glasgow selling musical instruments, accessories, vinyl albums and Scottish Crafts.
+In 1976 Robin opened a retail shop, ‘Strings & Things’ in the west end of Glasgow selling musical instruments, accessories, vinyl albums and Scottish Crafts.
 Sadly it was short lived as in 1977 Donald tragically died after a gig in Aberfeldy.
 Painfully for Robin, ‘the curtain came down’ on Lomond Folk.

 After a difficult year coming to terms with the death of Donald and finding the old haunts an overwhelming experience, Robin chose a solo career on the Scottish tourist circuit.
 He also continued to compere the Clyde and Loch Lomond Showboat cruises working with many top folk and jazz artists.
-In these years he released solo albums “Scottish Holiday” and “‘Rantin’ Rovin’ Robin”.
-During this period he established Occasion Recordings & Publications Ltd for future recording work.
+In these years he released solo albums “Scottish Holiday” and “Rantin’ Rovin’ Robin”.
+During this period he established Occasion Recordings & Publications Ltd for his future recording work.
 After 8 years Robin moved to England with his wife, son and daughter.
 It was time to take stock – pastures new.

-Robin’s enthusiasm for jazz goes back to the 1960’s and 1970’s with regular visits to the Clarendon Bar in Glasgow and to college type traditional jazz events of that era.
+Robin’s enthusiasm for jazz, listening only(!), goes back to the 1960’s and 1970’s with regular visits to the Clarendon Bar in Glasgow and to college type traditional jazz events of that era.
 As a new musical project Robin teamed up with Dave Keech, a friend and professional trombone player, to establish, in 2014, JazzUP in Hitchin, Hertfordshire.
 These gigs are now held monthly at Club 85 with a host of top class UK and International jazz artists.